dbstein/fast_interp/README.md

 ![Solution](fast_interp_error.png?raw=true "Title")

 A final consideration is numerical stability.
 In the following plot, I show a test of interpolation accuracy when some random noise is added to the function that is being interpolated.
-The gray line shows the level of noise that was added; even for k=5 the algorithm is stable (and for all k, more stable than the scipy.interpolate) functions:
+This test is done in 1D, so I can go to enormously large n to really push the bounds of stability.
+The gray line shows the level of noise that was added; even for k=5 the algorithm is stable for all n (and for all k, more stable than the scipy.interpolate) functions:

 ![Solution](fast_interp_stability.png?raw=true "Title")